jian0209/proxy-with-google-code/README.md

-## If you are looking for a proxy server that included 2fa authentication, this is the right proxy server you can use.
+## If you are looking for a reverse proxy server that included 2fa authentication, this is the right proxy server you can use.

 ## how to use
 - config.json file is required in the root directory of the project.
 (Can name it yourself, more information please use --help)